Muahamed/tw_app/README.md

 Design and create the environments, and provide a plan to scale out that deployment when the application goes public.
-You should use a virtualization solution such as VirtualBox for these environments.
-We do not want you to deliver the VMs to us.
-Instead you should provide scripts/documentation to enable us to build the environments ourselves very easily.
-We will use VirtualBox, VMWare or EC2 (your choice) to build your environments.

 ### Assumptions